maegul/ResChapter/going-a-step-further.md

 # Where to from Here

+So, you've made your first web page.
+What now.
+Well, a web page just doesn't come out of no where.
+It starts with a story or message that wants to be told and shared.
+So, if you're just starting your research career, there may be some time before you have a story that you want to tell.

+Otherwise, keep this new skill alive, make some small pages that show something simple.
+Maybe try to challenge yourself to make something a bit complex, but is the sort of thing that may well suit your research area and the kinds of pages you will want to make in the future.

+Try to engage with the community.
+Data visualisation is now a profession, along with data science and web page development and design.
+You may be new to the game, but chances are you have interesting stories to tell.

+Once you have your story though treat the web page for it as you would a publication or a thesis.
+Chances are it won't be a quick all nighter, but with a bit of time and patience, you will make something wonderful and powerful.

 ## Plotly

 Plotly is a powerful data visualisation tool.
 Here are some features worth looking into: